Vibhu-Agarwal/Developing-an-SSO-Service-using-Django/README.md

 -   Configuring SSO to integrate individual services
     -   As the new services and products are created, their integration with SSO should require minimum effort and how we can configure the SSO to do that

+### The Timeline (Outline)
+- Single-Sign-On Introduction (3 minutes)
+  - Importance from client/user perspective
+  - Importance from business/developer perspective
+- Working of a SSO service (3 minutes)
+- List of commonly Used Protocols and their data-exchange format (2 minutes)
+- In-depth discussion on OpenID Connect and OAuth2.0 (5 minutes)
+  - JWT, Access and Refresh Tokens: Concept, Working and a short Demo via Postman
+- Project design and work-flow (5 minutes)
+  - Database Design
+  - Flow of Data
+  - Asymmetric Keys: Algorithm used and its need
+- Code Walk-through (8 minutes)
+  - Defining User Models and Creating permission classes
+  - Configuring JWT settings, adding custom claims to tokens
+  - Defining Serializers, Using Generic APIs
+- Setting up SSO to smoothly integrate with new services (2 minutes)
+- Q & A

 ### **Prerequisites:**

 -   Used [Django](https://www.djangoproject.com/) once